ROCm/MIOpen/doc/src/Getting_Started_FusionAPI.md

 ```
 The *input descriptor* specifies the geometry of the incoming data.
 Since the data geometry of the intermediate operations can be derived from the input tensor, therefore only the input tensor is required for the fusion plan and not for the individual operations.

-Once the fusion plan descriptor is created, different operators can be added to the it by using the individual operator creation API calls.
-An operation creation might fail if the API does not support the fusion of the operations being added and report back immediately to the user.
+Once the fusion plan descriptor is created, different operators can be added to it by using the individual operator creation API calls.
+Creation of an operator might fail if the API does not support the fusion of the operations being added and report back immediately to the user.

 Following the operator addition, the user would compile the fusion plan, to populate the MIOpen kernel cache with the fused kernel and make it ready for execution.
 The API call that accomplishes this is: